How to Teach an Autistic Child to Communicate: ABA Approaches

 • Provides a voice for children who struggle with verbal speech.

-• Example: A Virginia Beach child used an AAC app to request “bathroom,” reducing accidents.
+• Example: A Stafford child used an AAC app to request “bathroom,” reducing accidents.

 Natural Environment Teaching (NET)